jhlothamer/godot_levelshot/README.md

 These options determine how the level boundary is calculated.

-* Calculated - The level boundary is calculated by taking all of the rectangles of all visible nodes.
+* Calculated - The level boundary is calculated by taking all of the rectangles of all visible nodes and merging them together.
 * Use LevelshotReferenceRect - The level boundary is set by placing a LevelshotReferenceRect inside the game level.
 You can have multiple LevelshotReferenceRect nodes, which will result in multiple levelshot images.

 ##### Other Settings